Skip to content

 10. Are Redeemable Preference Shares a Debt Interest or Equity Interest?

-Furthermore, directors should note that companies will incur a debt regarding these shares for the purposes of the insolvent trading provisions of the Corporations Act.
+Furthermore, directors should note that companies will incur debt in respect of these shares for the purposes of the insolvent trading provisions of the Corporations Act.
 This happens where a company exercises its option to redeem the shares or issues redeemable preference shares that are redeemable otherwise than at the option of the company.

 Front page of publication